sdelcourt/sde.videorent/README.rst

   sudo ln -s /path-to-python2.7-virtualenv/bin/virtualenv /usr/local/bin/virtualenv-2.7

-to create the alias.
+to create the alias .
-And skip this section.
+Skip the rest of this section and directly go to "Install".

 Install a new python 2.7 that will be used for our virtualenv.
 Open a terminal::